bollenchak/Agile-Java-Learn/README.md

 His personal website is [here](http://www.langrsoft.com).

 ### About Project
-The project recorded all the lession and also included pratices.
+The project recorded all codes included the lession and also practices.